axolotl-ai-cloud/axolotl/README.md

 # Set padding for data collator to 'longest'
 collator_pad_to_longest:

-# Set to true if using 'completion' dataset and want to stream instead of pre-tokenize
+# Set to HF dataset for type: 'completion' for streaming instead of pre-tokenize
 pretraining_dataset:

 # Debug mode